picosh/git-pr/README.md

 downside is it forces the user to be inside their website to perform reviews.
 For quick changes, this is great, but when you start reading code within a web browser, there are quite a few downsides.
-At a certain point, it makes more sense to review code inside your local development environment, IDE, etc.
+At a certain point, it makes more sense to review code inside your local development environment, IDE, etc. There are tools and plugins that allow users to review PRs inside their IDE, but it requires a herculean effort to make it usable.

 Further, self-hosted solutions that mimic a pull request require a lot of infrastructure in order to manage it.
 A database, a web site connected to git,